Investor

 Rahman Wahyudi

-Indonesian citizen, born in 1989, Rahman is currently the Head of Internal Audit at MBA.
-Prior to joining MBA, he was the Head of Internal Audit at PT Tereos FKS Indonesia (2022 – 2024), Internal Audit Section Head at PT Sarimelati Kencana Tbk (2021 – 2022), Treasury Manager at PT Telkom Akses (2020 – 2021), Head of Operational Audit at PT Erajaya Swasembada Tbk (2018 – 2020), and Audit Supervisor at Moores Rowland (KAP Y Santosa dan Rekan) from 2012 – 2018.
-Appointment of the Internal Audit Unit was based Appointment of the Internal Audit Unit was based on Directors’ Decision Letter no. 064/SK-DIR/AI/MBA/X/2024, dated October 18th, 2024.
-His appointment as Chairman of the Internal Audit Unit was based on his academic background and professional experiences in related fields.
+Before joining MBA, he served as the Head of Internal Audit at PT Tereos FKS Indonesia (2022 – 2024), Internal Audit Section Head at PT Sarimelati Kencana Tbk (2021 – 2022), Treasury Manager at PT Telkom Akses (2020 – 2021), Head of Operational Audit at PT Erajaya Swasembada Tbk (2018 – 2020), and Audit Supervisor at Moores Rowland (KAP Y Santosa dan Rekan) from 2012-2018.
+His appointment as the Head of the Internal Audit Unit is based on his academic background and professional experience in related fields.

 Training and/or Competency Development